 Bacon, lettuce and tomato on crispy toast is a classic sandwich combination, and you’ll love the addition of ripe avocado slices and a flavorful sandwich spread.

-This post contains affiliate links, and BENSA may earn a small commission from qualifying purchases which helps to offset our exorbitant bacon expenses.
-Your prices are exactly the same whether your purchase is through an affiliate link or a non-affiliate link.
-Thank you for your support.
+This post may contain affiliate links, and BENSA may earn a small commission from qualifying purchases which helps to offset our exorbitant bacon expenses.
+Please see our disclosure policy.

 Why These Deluxe BLTs are Worth Making

 - The recipe is super easy, and you can make BLATs in less than an hour.

 - Avocado is the perfect addition to the classic BLT.
 You’ll love how the creamy texture compliments the bacon, lettuce and tomato!